Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 Use the information from the previous sections to update the relevant JSON values:

 - The environment variable `ACR_REGISTRY_CONNECTION_STRING` needs to be updated with the output from the `az acr connected-registry install renew-credentials` command above.
-You will need to manually add the `ParentGatewayEndpoint` with the IP or host address of the parent registry, `10.16.7.4` in this case.
+You will need to manually replace the `ParentGatewayEndpoint` with the $IOTEDGE_PARENTHOSTNAME.
 You will also need to select the proper protocol in `ParentEndpointProtocol`.
-- For each module in the manifest, you should update the registry endpoint to the IP address or hostname of the parent, `10.16.7.4` in this case.
+- For each module in the manifest, you should update the registry endpoint to the $upstream.

 You will use the file path in the next section when you run the command to apply the configuration to your device.

 ## Deploy the connected registry module on IoT Edge

+The following step might be covered during nested iot setup after you run install.sh on top and lower level devices.
+However, it is also possible the previous deployment doesn't success and you can use the following way to redeploy it.

 Use the following command to deploy the connected registry module on the IoT Edge device: